Stokes flow with kinematic and dynamic boundary conditions: Some results in vector analysis

 \section{Some results in vector analysis}

-The main aim of this section is to establish a ``strong'' version of de Rham's theorem, i.e. a version adapted to the b.v.p. \eqref{Stokes:bvp}.
+The main aim of this section is to establish the existence of a pressure operator, a.k.a. de Rham operator, which is adapted to the b.v.p. \eqref{Stokes:bvp}.
 First, we establish that the space $H_0^{1/2}(\Gamma_N;\R^n)$ is non-trivial under present assumptions.

 \begin{lem} Assume $\Gamma_D$ and $\Gamma_N$ as in Theorem~\ref{main:thm}(iii).
 Then there exist \begin{enumerate} \item $\rho\in C^{0,1}(\R^n)$ such that